deleonab/Automating-infrastructure-with-terraform-3-v2/documentation-3-terraform.md

 ```
 ### Variables.tf successfuly created in all modules
 # In module/ALB
+### In alb.tf some hard coding was substituted with variables
 ```
 # We need to create an ALB to balance the traffic between the Instances: